 - 2 Tbsp brown sugar

-Combine these ingredients in a pot.
-Bring to a boil, and simmer until the sugar is dissolved.
-Taste the brine before you pour it over the veggies, to make sure the vinegar sugar ratio is how you want it.
+Combine these ingredients in a pot, bring to a boil, and simmer until the sugar is dissolved.
+Taste the brine before you pour it over the veggies to make sure the vinegar sugar ratio is how you want it.
 If you’re going for more of a bread and butter pickles vibe, you’ll want to add more sugar.

 Your veggies can be sliced, diced, quartered, or minced.
 The smaller you cut them, the more of the brine they will absorb, so keep that in mind.
 In terms of what veggies to use, it’s really up to you.
 The rule of thumb is, if you’d be willing to eat it raw, it’s a contender.

-Green beans, carrot sticks, sliced cucumbers whole asparagus spears, red onions, celery, quartered radishes, sliced beets.
+Some good ones to start with: Green beans, carrot sticks, sliced cucumbers whole asparagus spears, red onions, celery, quartered radishes, sliced beets.

-Making the quick pickles
+Step 3: Making the quick pickles

 This part is easy.
 All you have to do is: